 'Thinkers' and 'Tryers' Online Monthly Support Meeting

-In her mid 30's Roberta started thinking about becoming a single mother by choice, but it wasn't until age 43 that she became a patient of Dr Dixon's at Create, and started her fertility journey.
+In her mid 30's Roberta started thinking about becoming a single mother by choice, but it wasn't until age 43 when she started her fertility journey.
 After 6 unsuccessful IUIs, at the age of 44 she tried her 1st IVF.
 4 eggs were retreived and only one embryo was still alive on day 3 for transfer.
 That one embryo is her now 12 year old son Jesse.

 About 4 years ago, Roberta started her support group for Thinkers and Tryers who were on the journey to becoming SMCs.
 She wanted to share her own story to provide hope and encouragement, as well as to offer support for the often-challenging journey to become a SMC